oracle-livelabs/database-maa/zdm-physical-offline/source-database-prov/source-database-prov.md

 11. In few minutes , Compute instance with database will be provisioned and running as below.
     ![Image showing provisioned compute instance](./images/prov_final.png)

-12. Take a note of the Public IP address of the Compute Instance which will used in later labs to access the Source Database System.
+12. Take a note of the Public IP address of the Compute Instance which will used in later labs to access the source database system.

 You may now **proceed to the next lab**.